Monstrous M-theory: Introduction

 \section{Introduction}

-The Monster group $\mathbb{M}$ was predicted to exist by Fischer and Griess \cite{griess76}.
-It is the automorphism group of the Griess algebra, as well as the automorphism group of the Monster vertex algebra \cite{flm,conway85}.
-Conway and Norton defined \textit{Monstrous moonshine} as the observation that the Fourier coefficients of the $j$-function decompose into dimensions of representations of the Monster group \cite{conway79} and this was proven by Borcherds using generalized Kac-Moody algebras \cite{borcherds}.
-In the language of conformal field theory, Monstrous moonshine is the statement that the states of an orbifold theory, which is $D=25+1$ bosonic string theory on $(\mathbb{R}^{24}/\Lambda _{24})/\mathbb{Z}_{2}$ (where $\Lambda _{24}$ is the Leech lattice \cite{conwaybook,wilsonLeech,uleech}), are organized in representations of the Monster group, with partition function equivalent to the $j$-function \cite{harveyb,bimonster,mbps}.
-Witten also found the Monster in three-dimensional pure gravity \cite{witten3d}, for $ AdS_{3}$, where the dual CFT is expected to be that of Frenkel, Lepowsky and Meurman \cite{flm}.
+The Monster group $\mathbb{M}$, the largest of sporadic groups, was predicted to exist by Fischer and Griess back in the mid 70's \cite{griess76} . $\mathbb{M}$ is the automorphism group of the Griess algebra, as well as the automorphism group of the Monster vertex operator algebra (VOA) \cite {flm,conway85}.
+Conway and Norton defined \textit{Monstrous Moonshine} as the observation that the Fourier coefficients of the $j$-function decompose into sums of dimensions of representations of $\mathbb{M}$ itself \cite {conway79} and this was proven by Borcherds using generalized Kac-Moody algebras \cite{borcherds}.
+In the language of conformal field theory (CFT), Monstrous Moonshine is the statement that the states of an orbifold theory, which is the $D=25+1$ bosonic string theory on $(\mathbb{R}^{24}/\Lambda _{24})/\mathbb{Z}_{2}$ (where $\Lambda _{24}$ is the Leech lattice \cite {conwaybook,wilsonLeech,uleech}), are organized in representations of the Monster group, with partition function equivalent to the $j$-function \cite {harveyb,bimonster,mbps}.
+Witten also found the Monster group in three-dimensional pure gravity \cite{witten3d}, for $AdS_{3}$, where the dual CFT is expected to be that of Frenkel, Lepowsky and Meurman (FLM) \cite {flm}.
+A Monster SCFT and fermionization of the Monster CFT were also defined and studied \cite{harveyb,fmonster}

-Eguchi, Ooguri and Tachikawa later noticed the elliptic genus of the K3 surface has a natural decomposition in terms of dimensions of irreducible representations of the largest Mathieu group $M_{24}$ \cite{eguchi}, and this was named \textit{Umbral moonshine} \cite{umbral1,umbral2}, which generalizes the moonshine correspondence for other sporadic groups \cite {sporadicft}.
+Eguchi, Ooguri and Tachikawa later noticed the elliptic genus of the K3 surface has a natural decomposition in terms of dimensions of irreducible representations of the largest Mathieu group $M_{24}$ \cite{eguchi}, and this was named \textit{Umbral Moonshine} \cite{umbral1,umbral2}, which generalizes the Moonshine correspondence for other sporadic groups \cite {sporadicft}.